 During the 1,500 psi test, the bulk lubricant temperature was maintained at 150 to 161° by intermittent, computer-controlled circulation.
 The purpose of this circulation was to simulate the cooling the lower end of the mandrel of an RCD receives from exposure to drilling fluid.
 In all testing to date, the running surface has been a ground and polished nickel-based tungsten carbide coating.

-The KLS seal is a high performance spring-loaded lip seal for unidirectional rotation.
+The KLS Seal is a high performance spring-loaded lip seal for unidirectional rotation.
 It was designed primarily to serve as an RCD seal.
 The heel of the seal is lined with extrusion-resistant plastic and has a pattern of hydrodynamic waves.
 These waves are exposed to the lubricant that is provided to lubricate the bearings that support the rotating mandrel.
 When differential pressure acts on the spring-loaded end of the seal, the waves are forced into contact with the rotating mandrel and pump a thin film of lubricant into the dynamic sealing interface.
 This interfacial lubrication inhibits wear and allows the seal to run cooler than it otherwise would, which minimizes modulus loss and promotes high pressure extrusion resistance.
 As a result, they have considerably more pressure and speed capacity than conventional PTFE lip seals.

 During rotation, the hydrodynamic pumping action of the waves causes a small amount of oil to migrate from the low pressure side of the seal to the high pressure side.
 In the 1,500 psi test described above, the pumping rate was 1.54 ml/hr.